Pet Friendly Emergency Shelters in Jacksonville

 - Rodents (such as hamsters, gerbils, etc.)

-NO REPTILES WILL BE ALLOWED IN THE SHELTERS
+NO REPTILES (except turtles) WILL BE ALLOWED IN THE SHELTERS.
+Electricity is not available to support enclosures.

 All pets must have proof of vaccinations, be properly crated or caged and be maintained by their owners.
 Animals may be housed in a separate room from their owners.
 Click here to learn more about licensing your pet.